This service will allow you to initiate a case or file to an existing case electronically. Attorneys will register to E-File through AIS.

 Motions for extension of time pursuant to § (c)(9)(A) of the Supreme Court’s April 3, 2020 Order re: Operation of the Trial Courts During the Coronavirus Emergency may be filed using new Action/Action Type “Motion/Extend Time Pursuant to Order dated 4/3/2020.”
 In accordance with the Order, filers will not be charged a filing or technology fee for these motions.

 E-Filers should be advised that many county courthouses have temporarily restricted public access due to the COVID-19 virus.
-While filers may continue to E-file to these counties and staff are available for acceptance, please be aware that approvals/rejections of filings may be somewhat delayed.
+While filers may continue to E-file to these counties and staff is available for acceptance, please be aware that approvals/rejections of filings may be somewhat delayed.

 Court Administration has the compiled information below regarding county courthouse operations.
 Please click here for detailed information.